prateekmukherjee/pages/README.md

 - Identified and removed duplicate entries based on key fields like `ParcelID`, `SalePrice`, and `PropertyAddress`.
 - Converted inconsistent values in the `SoldAsVacant` field and split address columns into structured components.

-These enhancements ensure the dataset is cleaner, more accurate, and ready for **reliable analysis** and **predictive modeling**, providing a solid foundation for **real estate forecasting** and better decision-making.
+These enhancements ensure the dataset is cleaner, more accurate, and ready for reliable analysis and predictive modeling, providing a solid foundation for real estate forecasting and better decision-making.

 ### Web Scraping using OpenWeatherMap API